Meet the Team

 John joined CAP in 2022 after thirty years holding senior finance positions in the telecommunications, merchant banking and produce industries.
 As CAP’s Finance Director, John is passionate about using his skills and experience to further the Kingdom of God and help bring freedom from debt to families across Aotearoa, enabling them to thrive.
 John and his wife Carolyn live in Auckland with their three young adult children, but love escaping for travel adventures.

 Solary joins us after several years in consumer goods, viticulture, maritime, freight and engineering industries.
 She has worked for local and global organisations supporting operational and commercial portfolios across Asia, Europe and the Pacific.
-Her passion for people and seeing families flourish has now led her into the role of CAP’s Human Resources Director.
+Her passion for people and seeing families flourish has now led her into the role of CAP’s People & Culture Director.
 She loves to coach and walk alongside people – empowering them to step into their full purpose and share their own powerful stories.
 Solary, her husband, two kids, plus naughty Labrador, live in South Auckland.

 People & Culture Director